-See how many kinds of boats you can discover at the 950-slip Cap Sante Boat Haven.
+See how many kinds of boats you can discover at the 950-slip Cap Sante Marina.
 The marina is open to the public – please be safe when walking around, and respectful to the boaters who have their slip there.

 Experience the water with Deception Pass Tours.
 Learn about Deception Pass, the Bridge and surrounding area on this amazing tour aboard the “Island Whaler.”
 Enjoy the thrill of the fast jet boat through Deception Pass with a knowledgeable interpreter.
 Take a unique ride on a seated open deck boat and enjoy a 360° unobstructed view as we pass through the waters of Deception Pass on a one hour tour.
 Also, look for wildlife such as bald eagles, seals, porpoises and maybe an occasional whale.
 Tickets can be purchased for Deception Pass Tours at the ticket booth in the parking lot at the south end of the bridge.

 The Anacortes Farmers Market happens every Saturday from early May through late October – it’s a great place to go for fun, farmer produce and value-added local goodness, fabulous foods and incredible art.
 Enjoy live music every week and educational workshops in the Depot every other week.
 It’s the biggest and best season ever so come and be part of the magic – it couldn’t happen without you!